Our selection of multicultural books:

 But as past and present collide, Saeed must face up to the reality of his changed world.
 This captivating and evocative play asks if a place can ever be home without a connection to family and roots?Read more

-A writing guide which includes poems, stories, essays and interviews with 30 women writers, both emerging authors and luminaries of contemporary literature such as:
+A writing guide which includes poems, stories, essays and interviews with over 30 women writers, both emerging authors and luminaries of contemporary literature such as:

 A.S.
 BYATT, KIT DE WAAL, CAROL ANN DUFFY, PHILIPPA GREGORY, JACKIE KAY, CLARE TOMALIN, MADELINE THIEN, SARAH WATERS, and the great-niece of Virginia Woolf herself, EMMA WOOLF.Read more

 - First collection of Indonesian plays to be published in the UK